rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 - I will publish a quartus project for programming the FPGA and CPLD as soon as I am satisfied with a certain level of stability that makes the system sufficiently reliable.

 ## Debugging work on the REV4 QFP FPGA stage
 I am going to start development work on the FPGA where the initial goal will be to get the 286 CPU to be able to initialize and show POST diagnostic codes or beep sequences.
 In addition, status LEDs are available to indicate what the CPU is doing.
 The POST codes and status LEDs could then possibly provide clues to continue the debugging process.
+In order to output status information the 286 CPU will need to at least be able to read the ROM and do the necessary I/O reads and writes.
 There are a lot of factors involved to be able to achieve this level of functionality.
 To a certain degree the HDL core AT controller equivalents will be needed to provide beep sounds and get the system through the POST sequence far enough that the CPU will be able to initialize the VGA BIOS and start to display on the screen.
-Part of CPU operations will depend on the asynchronous system control which may or may not be functional up to certain levels, this area of the design will become apparent as soon as I am able to test with the current designs developed up to the REV3E stage.
-It's not ideal and we will need to see how far this is able to function.
-Hopefully up to a certain level so we may continue to apply more and more synchronous areas in the system control.
+Part of CPU operations will depend on the existing initially asynchronous system control which may or may not be functional up to certain levels.
+This aspect of the design will become apparent as soon as I am able to test with the existing designs developed up to the REV3E stage.
+Hopefully these can function up to a certain level even if only in a very limited way so we may then continue to apply more and more synchronous areas to evolve the system control.

 Further updates will follow as soon as I am able to build this project up and start with testing and debugging the system.

 Thanks for your interest, and if you like the project, consider adding a star which also helps to show me how much interest there generally is for this specific project among the people who come across the repository.

 kind regards,

 Rodney

-last update: 21-6-2026
+last update: 23-6-2026